GPdatahub/Business-Insights-360/README.md

 ## 🎯 Project Objective:
 + These project addresses key business problems by creating a comprehensive dashboard solution.
 Which enables; real-time tracking, scenario analysis and decision making.
 Also, Centralize and automate business reporting.
-+ Extract and Merged Excel/CSV data using MySQL database into a data model.
++ Extract and Merge Excel/CSV data using MySQL database into a data model.
-+ Clean and standardized the data in Power Query for accurate reporting.
++ Clean and standardize the data in Power Query for accurate reporting.
 + Design Star snowflake schema for optimized data modelling and automated data refresh with Power BI service.
 + Create calculated columns, DAX measures for key KPIs.
 + Applied best practices in storytelling with data, drill-throughs, KPI cards, slicers and toggles to make the dashboard interactive.